Festivals + Events

 One of the best ways to make the hectic holiday season a little less harried is to take a deep breath and plan an escape from your to-do lists.
 With this in mind, we’ve put together a roundup of some of Canada’s top spots for holiday getaways.

-As always, check for travel restrictions and closures before planning any trips.
+As always, check for travel guidelines and closures before planning your trip.

 Quebec City, Quebec

 Atmospheric Old Quebec’s 17th-century homes and storefronts are transformed into a mesmerizing winter wonderland every year with the city’s famous German Christmas market, Marché de Noël Allemand de Québec.
-It is among the biggest outdoor markets in Canada and features free indoor and outdoor shows, musicians and a seemingly endless array of shops selling food (roasted chestnuts, anyone?) and handcrafted gifts.
+It is among the biggest outdoor markets in Canada and features free indoor and outdoor shows, musicians, and a seemingly endless array of shops selling food (roasted chestnuts, anyone?) and handcrafted gifts.

 If you’re looking to party on New Year’s Eve, head to Quebec City’s legendary Grande Allée.
-The massive boulevard is pretty much the place to be at any time of year but goes all out on New Year’s with cafés equipped with welcoming heated patios, ice bars, live music and spontaneous street dancing.
+The massive boulevard is pretty much the place to be at any time of year but goes all out on New Year’s with cafés equipped with welcoming heated patios, ice bars, live music, and spontaneous street dancing.

 Outdoorsy, adventure-seeking holidaygoers won’t want to miss the chance to do a day (or unique nighttime) tour of Quebec City’s surrounding snow-peaked mountains via snowmobile with Nord Expe.